Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

     Your browser does not support the video tag.
 </video>

-- In your IDE - Visual Studio Code in our example - create the **main.tf** file for your new solution.
-- **Paste** the content from the clipboard into **main.tf**.
-- AVM examples frequently use naming and/or region selection AVM utility modules to generate deployment region and/or naming values as well as any default values for required fields.
-If you want to use a specific region name or other custom resource values, remove the existing region and naming module calls and replace example input values with the new desired custom input values.
-- Once supporting resources such as resource groups have been modified, locate the module call for the AVM module - i.e., `module "keyvault"`.
-- AVM module examples use dot notation for a relative reference that is useful during module testing.
-However, you will need to replace the relative reference with a source reference that points to the Terraform Registry source location.
-In most cases, this source reference has been left as a comment in the module example to simplify replacing the existing source dot reference.
-Perform the following two actions to update the source:
-  - Delete the existing source definition that uses a dot reference - i.e., `source = "../../"`.
-  - Uncomment the Terraform Registry source reference by deleting the `#` sign at the start of the commented source line - i.e., `source = "Azure/avm-res-keyvault-vault/azurerm"`.
-- AVM module examples use a variable to enable or disable the telemetry collection.
-Update the `enable_telemetry` input value to **true** or **false**. - e.g. `enable_telemetry = true`
-- **Save** your **main.tf** file changes and then proceed to the guide section for running your solution code.

 <details>
 <summary> <b>Click here to copy the sample code from the video.</b> </summary>

 ``` terraform
 provider "azurerm" {